visualitypl/docker-workshop/exercises.md

 Now you are logged in ubuntu container.
 Try some unix commands: `pwd`, `ps` or create file `touch test.txt`.

-To see all containers in you system type:
+To see all containers in your system type:

 ```
 docker ps -a